viennap/purementorship.com/README.md

 # purementorship.com
-- New website for Pure Mentorship, created by the IT Internship Team.
+- New website for Pure Mentorship, created by the IT Internship & Student Leader team.